olahallvall/FlowDance/README.md

    FlowDance have a saga called CompensatingSaga that will dictated participants when to make a compensating transaction.
    The CompensatingSaga is generic so as a user of FlowDance you don´t have to deploy a new orchestration.
 The same CompensatingSaga is always reused.

+In the picure below shows how Choreography and Orchestrator works together.
+On the left side CompensationSpans generates SpanEvents.
+On the right side the CompensatingSaga consumes the SpanEvents and dictated participants when to make a compensating transaction.

 ![FlowDance system map](Docs/FlowDance-system-map.png)